Pseudo-classes

 2. selector:last−child, likewise, the last child.

-3. selector:nth−child(even), matches an element if it is an even child of its parent, that is, the second, fourth, sixth, etc. There are more complicated forms of this to match various patterns.
+4. selector:nth−child(even), matches an element if it is an even child of its parent, that is, the second, fourth, sixth, etc. Also odd.

 5. Note that the pseudo-class makes the selection more specific.